How To Calculate & Reduce Customer Acquisition Cost (CAC) for SaaS

-This includes three critical parts - salaries, tools, and spend.
-Everything in those respective verticals should be included.
+Total Sales and Marketing expenses usually involve three things - salaries, tools, and spend.
+Everything in those respective verticals should be included in calculating your CAC.
 Think of it this way - anything on your P&L that is contributing to the acquisition of new customers should be included.
 Remember you're trying to optimize your profitability, so you don't want to disclude things that would be hiding flaws in your acquisition strategy or include things that well mask how profitable you truly may be in your acquisition.

 New customers acquired

-Only include new customers that you have acquired.
+This is a key point: Only include new customers that you have acquired.
 This is a bit more hotly contested, because of the inclusion of "Customer Success" in SaaS businesses.
 Yet, CS focuses on retention, which should be ever expanding in terms of MRR/ARR.
-CAC focuses in on the acquisition piece of SaaS.
+CAC focuses on acquisition in SaaS.

 What you should not include in CAC